USAG Rheinland-Pfalz Soldiers complete ACFT, prioritize readiness

 |0

-This work, USAG Rheinland-Pfalz Soldiers complete ACFT, prioritize readiness [Image 10 of 10], by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz Soldiers complete ACFT, prioritize readiness, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.